- Every year, an estimated 15 million babies are born preterm (before 37 completed weeks of gestation), and this number is rising.

 An estimated 15 million babies are born too early every year.
 That is more than 1 in 10 babies.
 Almost 1 million children die each year due to complications of preterm birth.
 Many survivors face a lifetime of disability, including learning disabilities and visual and hearing problems.

 Globally, prematurity is the leading cause of death in children under the age of 5.
 And in almost all countries with reliable data, preterm birth rates are increasing.

 Inequalities in survival rates around the world are stark.
 In low-income settings, half of the babies born at or below 32 weeks (2 months early) die due to a lack of feasible, cost-effective care, such as warmth, breastfeeding support, and basic care for infections and breathing difficulties.
 In high-income countries, almost all of these babies survive.

-More than three-quarters of premature babies can be saved with feasible, cost-effective care, e.g. essential care during child birth and in the postnatal period for every mother and baby, antenatal steroid injections (given to pregnant women at risk of preterm labour and under set criteria to strengthen the babies’ lungs), kangaroo mother care (the baby is carried by the mother with skin-to-skin contact and frequent breastfeeding) and antibiotics to treat newborn infections.
+More than three-quarters of premature babies can be saved with feasible, cost-effective care, e.g. essential care during child birth and in the postnatal period for every mother and baby, provision of antenatal steroid injections (given to pregnant women at risk of preterm labour and under set criteria to strengthen the babies’ lungs), kangaroo mother care (the baby is carried by the mother with skin-to-skin contact and frequent breastfeeding) and antibiotics to treat newborn infections.
 For example, continuity of midwifery-led care in settings where there are effective midwifery services has been shown to reduce prematurity by around 24%.

 Why does preterm birth happen?

 Preterm birth occurs for a variety of reasons.
 Most preterm births happen spontaneously, but some are due to early induction of labour or caesarean birth, whether for medical or non-medical reasons.